SamuelEarl/rust-notes/README.md

 ### Run an individual file

+Code files need to be inside the `src/bin` directory or the available binary targets need to be listed in the `Cargo.toml` file under the `[bin]` section.

-Navigate to the folder where your code file is located.
-If your code file is named `a1.rs`, for example, then you would run this:
+Then you can navigate to the directory where your code file is located and run the code.
+For example, if your code file is named `a1.rs`, then you would run this:

 ```
 cargo run --bin a1